Sway logo

 It’s an environmental engineering process requiring certification by the Los Angeles Department of Building and Safety (LADBS)

 If a new construction project is located within a Methane Zone, the Los Angeles Department of Building and Safety (LADBS Methane Soil Test) will require a Methane Test.
 Based on the Methane Test results, the property will be classified as Methane Levels 1 through 5.
 Each Methane Level has corresponding Mitigation requirements.
-It is mandatory of implementation in the methane mitigation design and methane mitigation construction.
+The LADBS Methane Code mandates an implementation in the methane mitigation design and methane mitigation construction.

-The methane mitigation process can have varying cost.
-Learn more about the most common question and the answers to Methane Mitigation.
+The methane mitigation process can have a varying cost.
+Learn more about the most common questions and the answers to Methane Mitigation.

-You and learn more about the Methane Mitigation process and the LADBS Methane Soil Test.
+You will learn more about the Methane Mitigation process and the LADBS Methane Soil Test in congruence to the LADBS Methane Code.
 The Los Angeles Department Of Building And Safety: “A permit from LADBS is required for any private property construction, alteration, or repair work on buildings within the City of Los Angeles.”

 #LADBSMethaneSoilTest #MethaneMitigation Construction #MethaneMitigation Design #MethaneTesting #VaporGasMitigation #MethaneMitigationOptions